Inner resources for self-awareness, transformation and understanding . . .

 But, what if this pathologizing of symptoms of simply isn’t true?
 What if these issues are actually symptoms of something awakening within your soul, psyche or unconscious?
 What if the symptoms are actual a symbolic manifestation of a “complex” or pattern within the unconscious that is demanding expression?
 What if these symptoms are actually a part of myself that I’ve repressed?

-If this “true self” is largely unconscious, how to I make it conscious?
+If this “true self” is largely unconscious, how do I make it conscious?

 After many years of searching and struggling with similar thoughts, it was suggested to me to read the work of Carl Jung.
-In the course of his work, Dr Jung came to see that the answers to our perceived “problems” and “neuroses” are within each of us, and that for him, and subsequently many others, the way to access the answers is by working with our DREAMS.
-What are perceived, as our problems are actually our psyche or unconscious trying to help us discover who we really are; what it means to be truly ourselves and how to live in the world as ONESELF.
+In the course of his work, Dr Jung came to see that the answers to our perceived “problems” and “neuroses” are within each of us.
+For Jung, and subsequently many others, the way to access the answers is by working with our DREAMS.
+Undesirable personality traits that are perceived as our “problems”, are actually our psyche or unconscious trying to help us discover who we really are; what it means to be truly ourselves and how to live in the world as ONESELF.

 This journey is completely “personal”.
-While one or more methods of counselling may be used, how it plays out is entirely centered on the individual.
+While one or more methods of counseling may be used, how it plays out is entirely centered on the individual.
 In other words, the inner self is the guide.
-My task as your counsellor is to guide and facilitate you on the journey of self discovery.
+My task as your counselor is to trust the nightly dreams and guide and facilitate you on a journey of self-discovery.